FAQs

 Mediation and arbitration support

-Experience in building, examination, analysing AI and machine learning systems, including algorithmic bias, data quality, explainability, and compliance with technical or regulatory standards.
+Experience in building, examination, analysing AI and machine learning systems, including algorithmic bias, data quality, explainability, and compliance with technical or regulatory standards

 Advisory consulting for dispute resolution.